jamesheald/COIN/README.md

 #### Fit group average data

-To fit the COIN model to group average data, create an object array (one object per participant).
+To fit the COIN model to group average data, create an array of objects (one object per participant).
 For example, to create an array of objects for a group of P participants:
 ```
 for p = 1:P
     obj(p) = COIN;